pirateradiohack/Transistor_Deprecated/README.md

 - An On / Off switch ([OnOff Shim](https://shop.pimoroni.com/products/onoff-shim))
 - A power supply / battery charger ([Adafruit PowerBoost 1000C](https://shop.pimoroni.com/products/onoff-shim))
 - A LiPo battery
+- A Raspio Analog Zero (optional, if you want to plug a potentiometer for the volume setting)
 - Physical buttons for the Raspberry Pi GPIO

 Features: